Ketley Canal: History

 The construction of locks to lower the level of the canal was out of the question, as the meagre water supply for the canal was pumped from the mines.
 The main supply was probably the 'Derbyshire' level, an underground drainage channel which ran from Ketley to Old Park.
 Transhipment of the loads to wagons would have involved extra work, and being an innovator, he decided to construct an inclined plane, down which the loaded tub boats would be lowered.
 A boat entered one of two locks at the top of the incline, from which the water was pumped into a storage reservoir, resulting in the tub boat resting in a cradle.
 The incline had two tracks, so that a loaded boat descending on one track was counterbalanced by an empty or lightly loaded boat ascending on the other.
 The ropes and chains used to secure the boats were connected to a single winding drum which was housed in a structure spanning the top of the incline.
 The manoeuvre was controlled by a windlass, acting as a brake, and a steam pumping engine was used to pump the water back into the canal.
 During the construction, between 200 and 300 men were working on the project.
 A contemporary report published in Rees's Cyclopædia mentions that sliderails were installed along the canal at some of the bends, which enabled a train of tub boats to be guided around the bends when pulled by a single horse.
 From the foot of the incline, the canal continued through a 60 yd tunnel to reach the Warehouse Pool, where the works was situated.

 The rails on the incline were of 'L' section, and made of cast iron, and the system worked well.
 In a letter to James Watt from 1789, Reynolds wrote that "Our Inclined Plane answers my most sanguine expectations ... we have already let down more than forty boats per day each carrying 8 tons – in average about thirty boats daily and have not yet had an accident."
-A system to carry boats on an inclined plane had only been tried once before in the United Kingdom, on Dukart's Canal in Tyrone, Ireland, and had failed.
+A system to carry boats on an inclined plane had only been tried once before in the United Kingdom, on Dukart's Canal in County Tyrone, Ireland, and had failed.
 Reynolds incline, however, continued to work for 28 years, until Ketley works closed in 1816.
 Having completed the canal, Reynolds, together with several others, went on to construct the Shropshire Canal, which connected to the Ketley canal at the Oakengates end.
 The water level on the new canal was 1 ft higher than that of the Ketley Canal, and so a lock was constructed near the junction.
 The Shropshire Canal also used inclined planes, but Reynolds modified his design somewhat, replacing the lock chambers and gates at the top of the inclines with reverse slopes.